mustermaxs/FH-MTCG/README.md

 ## Various endpoints
 A few endpoints that were not required but made the development eaiser (e.g. resetting, trying out different scenarios).

+## Lessons learned
+Writing unit tests felt like a tedious task in the beginning, but turned out to be incredibly useful.
+Especially writing the tests before implementing the tested classes and methods.
+It helped with thinking things through, structuring the code a bit better and in the end accelerated the whole development process by automating the testing and not being dependend so much on trial and error processes.

+Also I convinced myself not to use Chat-GPT to write the application to get the most out this assignement which definitely was a well-worth challenge.

 # Architecture
 ## Database schema